 We've also put together the following information to answer questions you might have.
 If you need more help, please don't hesitate to call us at the number on the back of your Wellmark ID card.
 You can access your plan information, like coverage and claims, anytime.
 Just log in to myWellmark.

 In response to many physician and dentist offices in the markets eliminating or severely restricting in-person visits, Wellmark expanded telehealth benefits on a temporary basis to ensure all our members had access to important health care services.
-The $0 cost-share for telehealth services will expire on Aug.
+The $0 cost-share for telehealth services expired on Aug.
 31, 2020.